sooiee/the-white-orchard/README.md

 #### Admin/Staff Goals

-- **US12**: As admin, I want to view all reservations in a centralized dashboard
+- **US12**: As admin, I want to view all reservations in a centralised dashboard
-- **US13**: As admin, I want to filter and search reservations by date, name, or status
-- **US14**: As admin, I want to change reservation status (pending/confirmed/cancelled)
+- **US13**: As admin, I want to filter and search reservations by date, name, or status -- **US14**: As admin, I want to change reservation status (pending/confirmed/cancelled)
 - **US15**: As admin, I want to manage menu items (add, edit, delete)
 - **US16**: As admin, I want to manage available time slots
 - **US17**: As admin, I want to view customer enquiries and mark them as responded